 The first step of preparation for any test starts with gaining knowledge about the syllabus.
 While CAT is an aptitude test with no specific syllabus whatsoever, over the last couple of decades, there have been visible trends and the areas that one should focus when one starts preparing for the test.
-To give you a fair idea of what all has to be covered while preparing for the test, we have prepared a syllabus sheet which you can refer to at each and every stage of your preparation.
+To give you a fair idea of what all has to be covered in terms of CAT 2018 syllabus, we have prepared a post which you can refer to at each and every stage of your preparation.
 We will keep editing this list and add the link of the resources that might be of some help to your preparation.
 So, keep watching this space and bookmark this page (Ctrl + D) if you want to have all resources handily available.

 To begin with, the pattern and review of CAT 2015 and 2016 can be read by clicking on the following links